familycomicsstudios/chikken/RULEBOOK.1.0.md

 ### 3.2.2.
 Rooster (r/R)
 - **Movement:** A Rooster may move to any square that is reachable by moving orthogonally (i.e., without moving diagonally) and without passing through any intervening pieces.
 - **Push Ability:**
   a.
-A Rooster may push one adjacent piece in the same direction as its movement.
+A Rooster may push one adjacent piece one square in the same direction as its movement.
+This can be horizontal or vertical.
   b.
-The act of pushing shall conclude the Rooster's turn.
+The act of pushing shall conclude the Rooster's turn, with the pushing being the last move the Rooster makes.
+Roosters can move any number of squares before pushing.
   c.
 A push is permitted only if the piece being pushed would not be displaced into a square already occupied by another piece.
   d.
 A Rooster is prohibited from pushing a piece that is itself a Rooster or a Chicken.